Obi - Finalist UX

 • obi - competitor analysis 4

-Market research helped us identify the audience and run some quick research on.
-Customised content, behavioural targeting and engaging challenges create a smart energy experience 24 hours a day in the pocket of customers.
-The user scenario takes place anywhere, anytime: on the underground, in the street or at home.
+Market research helped us to identify the audience and run some quick research on.
+Customized content, behavioral targeting and engaging challenges create a smart energy experience anywhere, anytime.

 • obi - user scenario 1